 - NHS Highland.

 Highlife Highland and the Highland Third Sector Interface represented by Voluntary Action Lochaber also play an important role in the partnership to achieve the following:

-- Equality, meeting diverse needs of people and communities
+- Promoting equality, meeting diverse needs of people and communities

 - Supporting wellbeing and health.

 Lochaber Community Partnership is set up to provide a forum within the local area where partner agencies and the community can come together to plan and take forward the needs of the local community.

 Lochaber Partnership have been tasked with developing Locality Plans for 3 areas.

 - Fort William (upper) including Claggan

 These areas have been identified as areas highest on the Scottish Index of Multiple Deprivation within Lochaber.